May 2024

 To solve this issue, artists working on-chain generate their random values deterministically.
 Deterministic number generation relies on the same cryptographic hash function which CrytoPunks used to encode their image of all punks; provided with a consistent input, the function returns a consistent output.
 Important, though is that any small change in the input will result in a wildly and randomly different output.

-In the case of Loot, randomness is obtained by feeding a hash function a piece of in combination with the token ID.
+In the case of Loot, randomness is obtained by giving a hash function some text in combination with the token ID.
 The hash function will return the same value each time WEAPON56 is input but will give a non-predictably different value if WEAPON57 is entered.

-The resulting number output from the hash function is very long, and to become useful as a selector for a list of weapons, the hash is divided by the number of items in a list, and the remainder is used as an index for that list of weapons.
-This approach can be applied to different lists of items of varying lengths, a single hash branching into a new random value for each list.
+The resulting number output from the hash function is very long, and to become useful as a selector for a list of weapons, the hash is divided by the number of items in a list, and the remainder is used to choose the weapon assigned to token 56 or 57.

 Images for on-chain NFT projects are drawn anew each time they are requested, all randomness growing from the token ID and its hashed value.

 In Token Hash these two values which originate the complex structure of the generative on-chain NFT are laid bare.
-The hash is rounded to the size of the collection, allowing these two numbers to express the core characteristics of the on-chain generative NFT; rarity, symmetry and beauty.
+The hash is rounded to the size of the collection, allowing the token ID and it’s rounded hash to express the core characteristics of the generative NFT; rarity, symmetry and beauty.

 Token Hash public sale opens Thursday Oct 7 at 10 am EST.